nicholas-fong/Hong-Kong-Trails-GPX-KML/Trail-Markers/README.md

 <br>Sign post L047 (prefix L denotes Lantau Trail) is at lat lon 22.22656, 113.8668.
 <br>Sign post W128 (prefix W dentoes Wilson Trail) is at lat lon 22.4928, 114.23158.

-`End Result` Latitude and longitude (WGS84) for all the trail markers (sign posts) are contained in All-576-markers.gpx.
+`End Result` Latitude and longitude (WGS84) for all the trail markers (sign posts) are contained in All-576-markers.gpx and All-576-markers.kml.
 They can be visualized or extracted using [GPXSee](http://www.gpxsee.org) or [notepad++](https://notepad-plus-plus.org/).
 If need be, imported into a mobile device for field work (e.g. maintenance/S&R).
 The KML file can be imported to Google Earth or Google My Maps for desktop use.
 Optionally, append/import these markers to the trails to get a complete navigation guide.

 `Footnote` <br>1.8 km of Wilson Trail and Hong Kong Trail overlap each other near Jardine's Lookout.
 Hence 5 strangely labelled trail markers exist in that area: H053;W009 H054;W010 H055;W011 H056;W012 H057;W013